bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 or

-2. As a player with local playback, and a visualiser - meaning you can have an XBMC/XSqueeze setup in your media room that syncs with other squeezebox installations around your house, without needing to install a squeezebox in your media room!
+2. (Default) As a player with local playback, and a visualiser - meaning you can have an XBMC/XSqueeze setup in your media room that syncs with other squeezebox installations around your house, without needing to install a squeezebox in your media room!

 Option 2 - the default - uses SqueezeSlave, either run directly by the add on or manually installed.
 (Note that the player functionality only works on Windows, OSX and Linux 2.6+/Openelec - not iOS/other platforms not listed - basically, the squeezeslave binary must be available for your system for local playback to be possible)